:: STATUTES ::.

 VII.
 AMENDMENTS TO STATUTES AND DISSOLUTION

-34. Amendments to the Statutes shall be adopted if approved by at least two-thirds of the votes cast at a Business Meeting of the General Assembly unless a postal ballot is demanded by 15 members present in person, by proxy or by representative from at least 5 different countries.
+34. Amendments to the Statutes shall be adopted if approved by at least two-thirds of the votes cast at a Business Meeting of the General Assembly unless a ballot by email is demanded by 15 members present in person, by proxy or by representative from at least 5 different countries.

 35. Such amendments may be proposed:

 b) by at least 6 members of AIPEA in writing to the Secretary General at least 3 calendar months before the date of the Business Meeting.
 Amendments proposed under (b), together with any comments of Council, shall be available in writing to all members of AIPEA before the commencement of the Business Meeting.